silverstripe/silverstripe-asset-admin/client/src/components/UploadField/README.md

 * `handleRemove` (function): A callback which will be invoked in case the 'remove' button is clicked.
 This callback has these arguments:
     - `event` (object): The event
-    - `item` (object): The file record for the FileFieldItem instance being removed
+    - `item` (object): The file record for the UploadFieldItem instance being removed